worldia/instrumentation-bundle/docs/config-reference.md

             # When using the redis adapter, set "instance" to a service id that is an instance of \Redis
             instance:             null

+            # Set a prefix for Redis keys to avoid collisions, defaults to "metrics:<hostname>"
+            prefix:               null
         metrics:

             # Prototype